 Operation Mode Description Off The channel is off, it does not generate high voltage.
 If all status conditions are satisfied, the channel can be turned on.
 On The channel is actively generating high voltage.
-Ramping NHR and SHR devices provide voltage and current ramp sp All other devices have a common voltage and current ramp A ramp speed of 1 V/s means, the voltage changes with 1 V destination.
-A ramp speed of 1 %/s means, that for a voltage The channel ramps to the voltage set V{set} if turned on or is turns off with the programmed ramp speed.
+The channel is actively generating high voltage.
+Ramping The channel ramps to the voltage set V{set} if turned on or is turns off with the programmed ramp speed.
 NHR and SHR devices provide voltage and current ramp speed setting per channel in V/s resp.
 A/s.
 All other devices have a common voltage and current ramp speed for all channels in %/s.
 A ramp speed of 1 V/s means, the voltage changes with 1 Volt every second until it reaches the destination.
 A ramp speed of 1 %/s means, that for a voltage nominal of 1000 V, the voltage changes with 10 Volt every second until it reaches the destination.
 (1000 V • 1 %/s = 10 V/s) Emergency Off The channel is shut down without ramp.
-Afterwards, it stay given. rs in Emergency Off until Emergency Clear is Emergency Clear The channel leaves the state Emergency Off and goes to st nothing happens. ate Off.
+Afterwards, it stay given. s in Emergency Off until Emergency Clear is Emergency Clear The channel leaves the state Emergency Off and goes to st nothing happens. ate Off.
 If the channel is not in Emergency Off, Kill Enable The mode Kill Enable provides a higher safety.
 This mode is channels.
-The channel will go to Trip and shut down without occur: • I {meas} > I {lim} OR • $V{meas} > V{set} + V{bounds}$ $V{meas} < V{set} - V{bounds}$ $I{meas} < I{set} - I{bounds}$ Constant Voltage The channel operates as constant voltage source, that means V {meas} ≈ V {set} and I {meas} < I {set} Constant Current The channel operates as constant current source, that means V {meas} < V {set} and I {meas} ≈ I {set} Delayed Trip This is a special mode of Constant Current.
+The channel will go to Trip and shut down without occur: • I {meas} > I {lim} OR • $V{meas} > V{set} + V{bounds}$ $V{meas} < V{set} - V{bounds}$ $I{meas} < I{set} - I{bounds}$ Constant Voltage The channel operates as constant voltage source, that mea ans V {meas} ≈ V {set} and I {meas} < I {set} Constant Current The channel operates as constant current source, that means $V{meas} < V{set}$ and $I{meas} \approx I{set}$ Delayed Trip This is a special mode of Constant Current.
 If this mode is activated, and I {meas} reaches or exceeds I {set} , the Channel Status Is Current Trip is generated.
 Depending on the trip configuration, the channel may stay in Constant Current, or turn off with ramp or shut down without ramp.
 Trip also happens when Kill Enable is active and any of the Kill conditions occur.
-External Inhibit External Inhibit is a hardware line to control the high voltage Depending on the device, there might be one External Inhichannels.
+External Inhibit External Inhibit is a hardware line to control the high voltage generation.
+Depending on the device, there might be one External Inhibit per channel or one External Inhibit for all channels.
 Some devices always shut down the high voltage without ramp on External Inhibit, some devices allow to configure this function, as shown below.
 External Inhibit individual per channel NHS, NHR, SHR External Inhibit for all channels MICC, HPS, FPS External Inhibit Action is configurable NHS, NHR, SHR External Inhibit shuts down channel without ramp MICC, HPS, FPS Input Error An input error occurs, if an invalid command or parameter is given, or the parameter of a command exceeds the allowed range.
 Example: setting a V{set} of 4000 V for a channel with V{nom} of 3000 V. Fine Adjustment The fine adjustment allows a long-term stabilization of the output voltage.
 Since the DAC typically drifts more with temperature changes, it is readjusted based on the ADC measurement values.
 ADC Sample Rate The ADC sample rate determines the resolution and noise of the measurement.
 Lower sample rates typically lead to better results but slower updating.